NeXt-UI/next-tutorials/tutorials/tutorial-006-05.md

 One more thing you should consider is the environment you work in.
 If you have already chosen a framework that employs MVVM or MVC, additional MVVM layer by NeXt will be overengineering.

 ## Typical architecture & Example

+### Task
+We are going to create a simple interface to display a contact list.

 ### Create Model
+We are about to create a model that will contain the contact data.

 ```JavaScript
 nx.define("ContactModel", {